 🚨Updated 30 JULY 2025: New Space-A family travel policies Kids 10 and under ID Rules and and recent Patriot Express route changes added.

 Here is a quick 8 step guide to get you started.
 Each photo is linked to a video where I explain exactly what you need to do in each step.
-If you’d like to watch my entire playlist on the space available travel program click HERE.
+If you’d like to watch my entire playlist on the space available travel program it’s on Instagram, Tiktok and Youtube.
 Otherwise, this guide is broken into a few sections to get you started.

 Space-Available flights, also known as “MAC flights” or “military hops,” are operational military flights with extra available seats.
 The primary focus for the military remains the mission first, where Space-A passengers are secondary.
 You can essentially think of yourself as extra cargo getting to snag an open seat when they’re released.